jy-shao/Machine-Learning-Notes/Machine Learning Pipeline.md

 Before open a '.py' file and start coding, it is important to clearly define:

 - What is problem we want to solve?
-- What is the target variable to be predicted?
+- What is the target variable to predict?
 What is the real impact/value of this variable?
 - What kind of data is needed to solve the problem (necessary features, source of data, size of data)?
 - What matrix we need to quantitatively evaluate the results?